Google AdWords is one way to get your business on Google.

 Local SEO requires the expertise of a marketing consultant (or a very knowledgeable and motivated business owner) to get the job done.
 You’ll want to be sure to avoid duplicate content or listings.

+Furthermore, be sure to use the accurate and precise NAP for consistent branding.
 Your local SEO would only need to be redone as new aggregators, publishers or amplifiers become available or if your business location moves.

 Getting Your Ecommerce Site on Google